 Day 6 Saturday morning We bird the Las Vegas National Wildlife Refuge and U.S. National Park Pecos National Historical Park We will stop for lunch as we travel back to Albuquerque Airport.
 The field trip ends at 6PM Saturday in the Albuquerque Airport or a hotel of your choosing.

 If you are not flying home on Saturday evening, you’ll need to reserve a room for yourself.

 Contact Rich Cimino at 925-353-0266, or Yellowbilledtours@gmail.com to reserve a space.
 Space is limited to 6 birders.
-Field trip goes with three birders with a fee adjustment.
+This field trip goes with three birders with a fee adjustment.
 Rich Cimino is your guide; the fee includes auto transportation, fuel, lodging, and field guide services.
 Airfare and meals, beverages and hotel rooms for Sunday May 5th or Saturday May 11th are not included.

 Field Trip Registration: By contacting Rich Cimino at Yellowbilledtours@gmail.com

 The field trip begins on Monday morning at 7:00 AM, Monday May 6h.
 Albuquerque, NM., in the Best Western Airport Inn and ends in Albuquerque at 5 PM on Saturday afternoon, May 11th.
 You need to arrive by the evening Sunday May 5th, 2024, and stay in the Best Western Airport Inn – not covered in field trip fee.
 Yellowbilled Tours will host a get-to-know your dinner (local Mexican Cuisine).